 Oxfam Senior Strategic Advisor Duncan Green recently hosted a webinar where he framed COVID-19 as a critical juncture (and posted an informative working paper on the topic).
 In his paper, Green highlights the pandemic as a “fork in the road” where governments have rare opportunities to make pathbreaking policy decisions for good or ill that will difficult to break away from down the road.

-I see three main ways that the COVID-19 pandemic will corruption:
+I see three main ways that the COVID-19 pandemic will impact corruption:

 - Government responses to the crisis will be hampered by corruption